-To watch!
 On May 1st, UNC-TV featured Ayr Mount on Collecting Carolina.
 MESDA Associate Curator Daniel Ackermann joined Julia Carpenter to talk about the original home furnishings and special North Carolina collections to be seen on a tour of this 1815 house.
 Click here to view the full broadcast.
 And come experience this house for yourself – visit this NC jewel in person!

 Also in May, the Wrightsville Beach Magazine featured a special section about Hillsborough, NC – read “The Sweet Life: 36 Hours in Hillsborough” (see pp 70-71 about Ayr Mount).
 Explore what gems this town has to offer: great places for art, antiques, books, award-winning restaurants, and – of course a trip to this historic town would not be replete without – a visit to Ayr Mount’s Poet’s Walk and the Historic Occoneechee Speedway Trail.

 Don’t miss P. Gaye Tapp’s in-depth conversation with Richard Jenrette published in WALTER Magazine this May.
 Click here to download a copy of this exclusive interview.